 Approach with Caution: Get Advice from the Start

-As many as 25% of sites have major problems that mean they either cannot be developed or will not make a profit so getting an expert property development solicitor involved, before you purchase the land, is crucial to resolve potential problems or manage any risk.
+As many as 25% of sites have major problems that mean they either cannot be developed or will not make a profit so getting a property development solicitor/legal expert involved, before you purchase the land, is crucial to resolve potential problems or manage any risk.

 To discuss your property transaction & obtain an estimate of costs please click the link below to get in touch todayGet in touch